Dumas Brothel: History and operations

 Scant details are known about the early history of the Dumas Brothel; however, two early boarders of the house listed their occupations as "gambler" and "saloon man" in census records.
-By 1900, the brothel was occupied by Madam Grace McGinnis, her servant, a Chinese cook and four prostitutes.
+By 1900, the brothel was occupied by Madam Grace McGinnis, and her servant, a Chinese prostitute.
 The cost of sex in the brothel at the turn of the 20th century was fifty cents, with the working girls receiving about 40 percent of that amount.
 Despite the size of the brothel, by 1902 Madame McGinnis had only five working girls and a musician under her employment.
 In 1903 the Dumas and businesses like it in Butte's red light district were unusually lucrative ventures.
 These businesses were frequented by miners from the local Anaconda Copper Mining Company.
 That year, traffic grew to a point where the Dumas's operations had to be expanded, building "cribs" (tiny cubicles where the girls worked) in the basement of the house.
 There were several ways potential clients could access the brothel.
 A back door of the Dumas opened into Pleasant Alley, near South Wyoming Street, which was the busiest section of Butte's red light area.
 The basement cribs could also be accessed by a staircase from the front sidewalk.
 Even though the Dumas operated 24 hours a day with several girls taking three shifts, by 1910, there were only two women reported to actually be living there.
 Instead the prostitutes lived in other parts of Pleasant Alley, and commuted to the brothel for their shifts.
 In Butte, the activities of the city's prostitutes were generally restricted to Galena and Mercury Street.
 From the windows of their street-facing cribs, the girls would attract prospective clients while being in varying states of undress.
 The Butte Miner, a local newspaper, explained how the girls did this: